ZayneLiu/ZayneLiu/Resume.md

 - Extremely fast learner with a lot hands on experience in coding.
 - Very keen on writing clean, elegant and maintainable code.
 - Enthusiastic with excellent problem-solving skills.
-- Passionate about new technologies.
+- Passionate about new technologies, problem solver.
 - Dedicated to learn new skills while sharpening existing ones.
 - Good presentation skills.
 - Team player, exciting to be part of a team.